ontio/cross-chain/eth/how_to_deploy_crosschain_on_ethereum.md

 ### Contract development

-If the cross chain environement is not setup using a proxy contract, you can write an ERC20 contract that adheres to the ERC20 and the cross chain protocol.
+If the cross chain environment is not setup using a proxy contract, you can write an ERC20 contract that adheres to the ERC20 and the cross chain protocol.
 Please refer to [this]() link for a template.
 There are four main API methods that need to be implemented in this contract-

 1. **setMinter**